mayerrobert/jmurmel/lambda/README.md

 * read
 * write

+The only data types currently supported are symbols and pairs (i.e. lists).

-Lambdas are dynamic, i.e. no lexical closures.
+Lambdas are dynamic, i.e. no lexical closures (yet?).

+No tail recursion optimization (yet?), sorry.

 Based on [micro-lisp](https://github.com/carld/micro-lisp).